 It’s the famous party beach on the island, filled with bars where the 20-somethings want to be at, day and night.
 It has plenty of places to eat, drink, and shop for beach essentials, as well as frequent bus connections to Mykonos Town.

-Recommended Mykonos Tours & Activities by Viator
+Recommended Mykonos Tours & Activities

 Mykonos Catamaran Daytime or Sunset Sailing with Food and Drinks